Spend 6 Minutes To Learn

 Your confidence might tempt you to up your units when you’re on a good run but never place more than 5%.
 Remember, fortunes can easily change in betting.

-On the other hand, if you’re suffering from the yips and can’t pick a winner to save your life, you also need to adjust your bankroll accordingly.
+On the other hand, if you’re suffering from continual losses and can’t pick a winner to save your life, you also need to adjust your bankroll accordingly.

 Though one may be tempted to increase their unit size during such runs in the hopes of recouping more, falling into this temptation may create greater problems.